 Environmental group sues for records of wolf killings

 SPOKANE, Wash.
-(AP) — An environmental group is suing the Washington Department of Fish and Wildlife for access to some public records on wolf deaths in the state.
+(AP) — An environmental group is suing the Washington Department of Fish and Wildlife over its failure to release some public records on wolf deaths in the state.

 The Center for Biological Diversity is seeking records about the killing of a wolf from the Smackout Pack this summer and the killing of nearly the entire Profanity Peak pack in 2016.